June 13, 2008

 The principle is simple.
 You boil rice and lentils together.
 Add in vegetables of your choice, a few select spices and serve piping hot with fried stuff, yogurt and pickle for serious satisfaction.

 While on the subject of friendships in the most unlikely of places.
 This is part of my contribution to fellow blogger Bri who is very sick and who bloggers are uniting to provide medical help.
 This is my entry to the special yellow-themed food photography event being hosted by Bee.

 By this time, the rice and lentil will be half cooked.
-Keep it cooking covered for another 10 minutes.
-You may need to add another cup of water to make sure the consistency is runny.
+Keep it cooking covered for another 10 minutes with another two cups of hot water.
+You want to make sure the consistency is runny.

-Finally, mix this tadka (or sambhar as Bengalis call it) into the Khichdi and serve.
+Finally, mix this tadka (or sambhar as we call it) into the Bengali Khichuri and serve.